3 Reasons Why You Have to Trust Your Gut

 Within weeks, my close friends told me how I looked happier and lighter again like I had turned from a dark cloud into a ray of sunshine.
 To this day, I have still never been so sure of anything as I was about that decision.
 I trusted my gut and I am so glad I did.
 I have never been happier.

 How did I know?
 How could I have been so sure and confident in making such a massive change in my life?
 Psychologists posit that the unconscious mind dictates decision-making more than we think.
 Even when you try to base decisions purely on logic, your subconscious mind nudges you with extra information.

-Whatever you believe, here are 3 reasons why you should listen to your intuition:
+Whatever you believe, here are three reasons why you should listen to your intuition:

-- Your intuition is shaped by your past experiences, and your existing knowledge which you gained from them.
+- Your intuition is shaped by your past experiences and the existing knowledge that you gained from them.

 - Your intuition is encoded in your brain like "a web of fact and feeling."

 This is why intuition is so much more powerful than taking advice from someone else.
 Your intuition connects your body, mind, and spirit, and how those three elements have digested everything from your past.
 This web of facts and feelings makes you feel expansive, excited, and nervous about a new challenge if it's right.
 On the contrary, you will feel deflated, lethargic, and terrified if it's wrong.